rcolomina/scratch_ml/README.md

-# scratch_ml
-Simulations and Predictions From Scratch Using Machine Learning Principles
+# Scratch ML: Simulations and Predictions From Scratch Using Machine Learning Principles

 ## Cannoballs Distance Predictions